webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ![REMB](../images/06-remb.png "REMB")

 Browsers use a simple rule of thumb for incoming bandwidth estimation:
-1. Tell encoder to increase bitrate if current packet loss is less than 2%.
+1. Tell the encoder to increase bitrate if the current packet loss is less than 2%.
 2. If packet loss is higher than 10%, decrease bitrate by half of the current packet loss percentage.
 ```
 if (packetLoss < 2%) video_bitrate *= 1.08
 if (packetLoss > 10%) video_bitrate *= (1 - 0.5*lossRate)
 ```

 This method works great on paper.
-Sender receives estimation from receiver, sets encoder bitrate to the received value.
+The Sender receives estimation from the receiver, sets encoder bitrate to the received value.
 Tada!
 We've adjusted to the network conditions.

 However in practice, the REMB approach has multiple drawbacks.